What Is an Appraisal Gap in Real Estate?

 What Is an Appraisal Gap?

 An appraisal gap happens when a home appraises for less than the contract price agreed to by the buyer and seller.
-For example, if a buyer agrees to pay $600,000 and the property appraises for $575,000, the appraisal gap is $25,000.
+The difference between the contract price and the appraised value is typically not financed by the lender, so the buyer, seller, or both must bridge it or renegotiate.

 In simple terms, the appraisal gap is the amount the lender will not finance.